 The broken egg 404 page from SeedProd is a straight-forward design with an easy, customizable message.
 It includes an area for your site logo, a navigation menu, and a CTA directing users back to your homepage.

 The background image is an excellent demonstration of something being broken, while the men links make for easy navigation to other areas of the website.

-15. eCommerce 404 Page with Product Suggestions
+15. eCommerce 404 Page Template with Product Suggestions

 eCommerce websites will find this 404 page incredibly useful.
 It has simple messaging declaring something went wrong but also includes product suggestions to keep users browsing.